khairulslt/this-week-i-learnt/README.md

 - learnt how to get a docker containers internal IP (https://stackoverflow.com/questions/17157721/how-to-get-a-docker-containers-ip-address-from-the-host)
 - learnt that you can't access a docker container by internal IP - at least via the browser (https://github.com/docker/for-win/issues/221)
 - learnt how to SSH into a docker container (http://phase2.github.io/devtools/common-tasks/ssh-into-a-container/)
-- if in an `nginx` container, can do `apt-get update && apt-get install iputils-ping` then `ping` server
+- when troubleshooting from an `nginx` container and trying to ping your server, `ping` command won't exist... instead do `apt-get update && apt-get install iputils-ping` then you can `ping` server
 - try to use `nginx` to reverse proxy all requests @port80 to port8000(our backend APIs)
 - fail dramatically
 - kept getting `502 Connection Refused` errors when trying to connect to port80